Mikerah/milagro-crypto-js/examples/browser/README.md

 ## Browser examples

-Browser examples using the milagro-crypto-js library.
+Browser examples using the milagro-crypto-js library, for example;

+    cp -r ../../src .
+    ln -s example_AES_ENCRYPTION.html  index.html
+    busybox httpd -f -p 8000

+Open this url in your browser

+    127.0.0.1:8000

-Open them in your browser to run them.
-The output is in the browser's console.
+and look at the output in the browser's console.